 Listed as Chetucuti, Chatucuti, Catcuti and Keticuti amongst others, this surname can be found on the Militia Roster of 1417.

-As suggested in the coat of arms itself, this surname most likely derives from the Arabic nickname katkût, meaning “newly hatched chicken”, and may refer to chicken farmer.
-There is also a now obsolete Maltese term ketkuti, which referred to someone who “cackles or laughs up one’s sleeve”.
+As suggested in the coat of arms itself, this surname most likely derives from the Arabic nickname katkût, meaning “newly hatched chicken”, and may refer to a chicken farmer.
+There is also a now obsolete Maltese term ketkuti, which refers to someone who “cackles or laughs up one’s sleeve”.

 This shield is dominated by two tinctures (colours).
-Or (gold/yellow) symbolises nobility, virtue, and grandeur, whilst azure (blue) are associated with loyalty, fidelity, and honesty.
+Or (gold/yellow) symbolises nobility, virtue, and grandeur, whilst azure (blue) is associated with loyalty, fidelity, and honesty.